top of page

 Given the challenges associated with Parkinson's and other hypokinetic disorders, many individuals seek alternative therapies to support their traditional medical treatments.
 While there is currently no cure for Parkinson’s disease, there are a variety of treatments available to manage symptoms and improve quality of life.
 One alternative therapy that has gained attention in recent years is acupuncture.

 Several studies have explored the potential benefits of acupuncture for individuals with Parkinson's and other hypokinetic disorders.
-For example, a 2018 medical journal found that acupuncture may help alleviate symptoms such as tremors, rigidity, and bradykinesia.
+For example, a 2018 medical journal found that acupuncture may help alleviate tremors, rigidity, and bradykinesia.
 The authors of this review suggested that acupuncture works by increasing dopamine production and modulating neurotransmitter levels in the brain.

 • LinkedIn